FongYoong/ieee_journal_downloader/README.md

 * ⚠ Possible errors:
     * Windows: If Microsoft Defender SmartScreen appears, click **More Info** and then click **Run Anyway**.
     * Linux:     If permission denied, try `chmod +x ieee_journal_downloader_linux`
+* 🐛 Possible bugs:
+    * The PDF merging process has some bugs and the page order may get mixed up in some cases.
+Due to time constraints, I may not fix this anytime soon as I'm more interested in the separate documents.

 ***
 ## Usage